OB Hemorrhage Toolkit V3.0 (2022)

 Download:

-Improving Health Care Response to Obstetric Hemorrhage Toolkit, Version 3.0, Errata 7.18.22
+Improving Health Care Response to Obstetric Hemorrhage Toolkit, Version 3.0 (2022)

 Errata: Table Chart Appendix C and Flow Chart Appendix D erroneously depicted that methylergonovine is given in Stage 1 as a standard practice.
 The intention is to perform the interventions listed in Stage 1, but not hesitate to MOVE ON to a 2nd level uterotonic if there is no response to Stage 1 measures.
 Methylergonovine would be the preferred choice if the patient is not hypertensive due to the lower cost and relative lack of side effects, however, carboprost is acceptable for patients that do not have a history of asthma.
 Misoprostol should be reserved for patients that have contraindications to the other two medications.
 Both appendices have been edited to reflect this workflow.